Discord

 ` inspect/update hard max age for focused bindings

-- `session.threadBindings.*` sets global defaults.- `channels.discord.threadBindings.*` overrides Discord behavior.- `spawnSubagentSessions` must be true to auto-create/bind threads for `sessions_spawn({ thread: true })`.- `spawnAcpSessions` must be true to auto-create/bind threads for ACP (`/acp spawn ... --thread ...` or `sessions_spawn({ runtime: "acp", thread: true })`).- If thread bindings are disabled for an account, `/focus` and related thread binding operations are unavailable.
+- `session.threadBindings.*` sets global defaults.- `channels.discord.threadBindings.*` overrides Discord behavior.- `spawnSessions` controls auto-create/bind threads for `sessions_spawn({ thread: true })` and ACP thread spawns.
+Default: `true`.- `defaultSpawnContext` controls native subagent context for thread-bound spawns.
+Default: `"fork"`.- Deprecated `spawnSubagentSessions`/`spawnAcpSessions` keys are migrated by `openclaw doctor --fix`.- If thread bindings are disabled for an account, `/focus` and related thread binding operations are unavailable.

 See [Sub-agents](/en/tools/subagents), [ACP Agents](/en/tools/acp-agents), and [Configuration Reference](/en/gateway/configuration-reference).Persistent ACP channel bindings